Commemorating the centenary of the WWI armistice on 11th day of 11th month 1918

 The Punch Bowl

-This is an 18th century public house from at least 1774.
+An 18th century public house from at least 1774.
 It appears that the Punch Bowl had been purchased at some stage by a member of the Wood family, possibly Noah, as early as 1796 when it appeared at auction in Nottingham under the tenure of Noah Wood.
 The family owned the Inn until 1883, their association of the Punch Bowl as tenants and/or owners ending after a period of nearly one hundred years.
 Noah Wood continued as the licensee of the Punch Bowl until his death in 1821.

 Cock & Falcon